 Her mother was very supportive of her choice; however, her classmates were the opposite.
 At age 12, she was bullied excessively (verbally and physically) by her male peers.
 Moreover, not only at school, but her relatives also bullied her.

 Due to constant attacks and abuse, she suffered from depression, which leads to suicidal thoughts.
-She also suffered different disorders, including clinical depression (which was initially misdiagnosed as bipolar disorder) and complex post-traumatic stress disorder, which made her sufferer from mental health issues all her life.
+She also suffered different disorders, including clinical depression (which was initially misdiagnosed as bipolar disorder) and complex post-traumatic stress disorder, which made her suffer from mental health issues all her life.

 However, during her battle, she was not alone and always had her mother by her side, supporting her during all the battles.